Germany urges Russia, Ukraine to work together on border control

 On Monday, Ukraine said it had reached a "mutual understanding" with Moscow on parts of a plan proposed by Poroshenko for ending violence in the east of the country.

-The Polish Foreign Minister Radoslaw Sikorski emphasized his worries about the situation in eastern Ukraine.
+The Polish Foreign Minister Radoslaw Sikorski emphasised his worries about the situation in eastern Ukraine.

-"We will explain to our Russian colleague the concern that we feel in the European Union at the destabilization of eastern Ukraine," said Sikorski before the talks.
+"We will explain to our Russian colleague the concern that we feel in the European Union at the destabilisation of eastern Ukraine," said Sikorski before the talks.

 Scores of people have been killed since April in eastern Ukraine, including separatists and government forces.
 But fighting has ebbed in the past few days despite renewed shelling of rebels in the city of Slaviansk.